 As any parent will tell you, raising a child isn’t meant to be easy, and it’s something that takes a lot of work, patience, and love to get right.
 The same can be said for bringing a dog into your family, so when you’re trying to do both at the same time, it can turn into quite the challenge.
 Introducing a new dog to your toddler requires a bit of dedication to make sure things run smoothly, but if you’re willing to put in the work, your toddler and your new dog will make fast friends.

-When it comes to choosing a pet, many people automatically think of getting a dog or cat.
-However, there are other four legged creatures that can make great pets.
-One of these is the bearded dragon.
+When it comes to choosing a new pet, may of s automatically think of getting a dog or a cat.
+Or maybe a bird.
+However; there are other four-legged creatures that also…

 Here’s What You Need to Know!